 |HTTP||From a specific IP address the system will send a POST data array to a defined location where a listener process can validate and parse these requests.|

-It's expected a success response message (i.e. an "OK" response reply) to be sent back to the requesting location to verify this POST array has been recieved.
+Note: It is expected that a success response message (i.e. an "OK" response reply) will be sent back to the requesting location to verify this POST array has been received.
 If this reply isn't sent the sending servers will attempt to send the data up to five times before giving up.
-There will be duplicates if this is omitted.
+There may be duplicate records created as a direct result if this response is omitted.
 HTTP POST is not recommended for any user that is sending 500k emails or more per week.

 |FTP||The POST data is configured into a string, written to a log that is periodically be uploaded to a defined FTP location.
 SFTP locations are not currently supported.
 You may consider this as a daily logging option.|